Loader gif

 Your max tax refund is guaranteed.

-For some people, not getting a big income tax refund is a terrible disappointment.
+For some people, not getting a big income tax is a terrible disappointment.
 The only thing worse is having to pay even a small amount to Uncle Sam at the end of the year.

 When you finish your taxes and discover you owe a small amount of tax, however, you should consider that you’ve done something right.